o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 ## How do I kill a local test run of the TIAF?

 Often, when a run of TIAF is aborted by the user, there are still test target processes invoked by TIAF lingering around.
-In order to terinate all processes, we must terminate both the test runner processes and the instrumentation processes.
+In order to terminate all processes, you must terminate both the test runner processes and the instrumentation processes.

 To terminate the test runner processes, use the following command: